Images from the Arctic to the Antarctic, including the Galapagos Islands, Australia, Africa and so much more!

 Donna Ikenberry and Mike Vining

 Although it is difficult for me to believe, I started my full-time career way back in 1983.
 Wow!
-Thirty-two wonderful years have passed since then and I am proud to say I am still passionate, especially about my wildlife photography.
+Thirty-six wonderful years have passed since then and I am proud to say I am still passionate, especially about my wildlife photography.

 When I began my full-time career I was 29 years old and I had never published a single photograph.
 I had sold some of my framed prints, but my work had yet to see the inside of a magazine.
 Still, I made the decision to become a wildlife photographer so that’s what I did.